ucsb-cs16/w20/backup_lab/lab08.md

 ## Step 5: Done!
+Remember that we will check your code for appropriate comments, formatting, and the use of required code, as stated earlier.

 If you are in the Phelps lab or in CSIL, make sure to log out of the machine before you leave.
 Also, make sure to close all open programs before you log out.
 Some programs will not work next time if they are not closed.
 Remember to save all your open files before you close your text editor.